-Article after article has shown that listening is an essential characteristic of communication.
+Article after article has shown that active listening is an essential characteristic of communication.
 So, why is it difficult for some people?

 We all have co-workers or bosses who seem to interrupt us at any chance, whether assigning a task or telling a story.
 Listening is as vital as knowing how to communicate your thoughts and feelings effectively.
 Effective listening skills help you to understand and make sense of what another person is communicating.
 Without accurately interpreting what someone else is saying, messages are likely to be misunderstood and can quickly lead to conflict.

 Peter Nulty, an author of the National Business Hall of Fame, suggests listening is the most valuable leadership skill and the least understood.
 "Most captains of the industry listen only sometimes, and they remain ordinary leaders.
 But a few, the great ones, never stop listening.
 That's how they get word before anyone else of unseen problems and opportunities."

 Article after article has shown that listening is an important characteristic of an effective leader.
 So, why is it difficult for some leaders?

 We need to use all tools available to us to improve how we listen to other Team Members.
-Two ways to do this are through the use of DISC and empathetic listening.
+Two ways to do this are through the use of DISC and active listening techniques.

 How to Improve Listening Skills using DISC

 A listening skills DISC assessment can help us recognise how we naturally approach listening and any development areas we need to improve.
 Our development areas require us to use more energy and effort.
 Bringing these to the forefront of our awareness helps us actively focus on things we may not do when listening to someone else.
 Once we are aware of our listening strengths and development areas, we can begin to make small adjustments to listen to others impressively.
 A team profile assessment can help improve the effectiveness of the workforce in a relatively short space of time.